Hey folks,

 Quote"Not sure what exactly you're doing by reading the interrupt controller (port 20h) before looking for a keystroke: what's the logic here?
 Are you first looking for a pending interrupt, as if a key had been pressed?
 That might be the problem, or at least part of it."

-Quote from: jejump on Today at 01:11:22 AM"Just before this wait loop is entered, the keyboard interrupt mask is applied on port 21h, bit 1, so that no keyboard interrupt is processed.
+Quote from: jejump on April 23, 2025, 01:11:22 AM"Just before this wait loop is entered, the keyboard interrupt mask is applied on port 21h, bit 1, so that no keyboard interrupt is processed.
 It gets re-enabled later on."

 So, unless I don't understand something about disabling keyboard interrupts, I assume given the above statement, the only way to know if a character is waiting is to poll the interrupt line (port 20h bit 1) since no interrupt is being processed for the keyboard.
 I stole this code and method from a different project of mine where disabling the keyboard from interrupt processing was more necessary than it is with this recent project.
 I could possibly allow interrupt processing for the keyboard and all will be well.
 That might be how I fix it.
 I'm just curious at this point, why this doesn't work regardless of whether I run the assembler just before or whenever before.